 In the current process, citizens could either petition the council for a new form of government, or the council could initiate the process itself.
 A ballot question would then go before voters to form a study committee.

 "So everyone would vote on forming a study committee to change the form of government," Chief Civil Deputy Attorney Dave Thomas said.
-"If that passed, the County Council would appoint a study committee which would prepare a report, and present it to the County Council with their recommendations on altering the form of government."

 If the county council accepted the recommendations, they would put a question on the ballot to change the form of government.

 Summit County switched from a 3-member commission to a 5-member council in 2009.
 The controversial measure, however, had failed twice before being adopted, following the recommendation of a study committee.

 "That committee worked like farm animals," Councilmember Claudia McMullin said.
 "They were meeting in living rooms and having public input sessions for at least a year, because they were reviewing all different forms of government."

 2006 the county had become "unwieldy and unmanageable," said Councilmember Roger Armstrong.
 "So they decided they needed a manager form so they'd have an executive who the department heads could report to."